actualbudget/docs/docs/budgeting/categories.md

 ![](/img/categories/RenameCategoryOptions.png)

-Categories are organized into groups and same actions can be performed on groups.
+Categories are organized into groups and the same actions as above can be performed on groups.

 ## Merging categories